Join Us for Community Day!

 Don’t be a no-show!
-The sites Alverno is partnering with coun on volunteers to show up; we don't want to leave them in a bind!
+The sites Alverno is partnering with count on volunteers to show up; we don't want to leave them in a bind!
 If you need to cancel, follow the same link used to register and click “cancel registration”.
-It is VERY important you cancel in advance as we use the registration numbers to order food and transportation.
+It is VERY important you cancel in advance if possible.

 Why isn't the Wisconsin Humane Society a site?